AugusteLef/ReinforcementLearning/README.md

 # ReinforcementLearning
-n this project we will implement a reinforcement learning (RL) algorithm for playing a variant of a game called “lunar lander”.
+In this project we will implement a reinforcement learning (RL) algorithm for playing a variant of a game called “lunar lander”.